 By Phil Galewitz and Andy Miller / Kaiser Health News

-A record 13.6 million Americans have signed up for health coverage for 2022 on the Affordable Care Act marketplaces, with nearly a month remaining to enroll in most states, the Biden administration announced Wednesday.
+2022 has seen a record Affordable Care Act enrollment, with 13.6 million Americans signing up for the exchanges and nearly a month remaining to enroll, the Biden administration announced Wednesday.

-President Joe Biden’s top health advisers credited the increased government subsidies, which lowered out-of-pocket costs, for the surge in enrollment.
+President Joe Biden’s top health advisers credited the increased government subsidies, which lowered out-of-pocket costs, for the surge in Affordable Care Act enrollment.
 They also said enhanced personal assistance and outreach helped connect more people to health insurance plans.